version-manager/documents/README.md

-# specification
+# documents

-Version managers and meta-version managers are plentiful in the developer ecosystem.
-These documents track the most popular ones for the most popular languages and records their compatibility and behavior.
+These documents intend to document the features, tradeoffs, and performance of the most relevant _meta version managers_, or version managers that manage more than one language.